TilmanNeumann/java-math-library/README.md

 ## Releases

+* v0.9.9.3: Added Hart's "on line factorizer"; simplified FactorAlgorithm type hierarchy.
-* v0.9.9: Significantly faster trial division and Pollard-Rho
+* v0.9.9: Significantly faster trial division and Pollard-Rho.
-* v0.9.8: Fixed bug in SquFoF for N not coprime with multipliers
+* v0.9.8: Fixed bug in SquFoF for N not coprime with multipliers.
 * v0.9.6: New Pollard-Rho-Brent implementation with Montgomery multiplication in longs;
   improved Lehman, trial division, EEA31, Gcd31.
 * v0.9.5: Work on Lehman's algorithm, refactorings.